Evaristekanova/leetcode/notes/isomorphic_strings.md

 This function takes in two strings, `s` and `t`, and checks if they are `"isomorphic"` to each other.

-This means that the method looks at the two strings and tries to figure out if it is possible to replace each character in one string with a unique character from the other string such that the resulting strings are the same.
+This means that the method looks at the two strings and tries to figure out if it is possible to replace each character in one string with a `unique` character from the other string such that the resulting strings are the same.

-To do this, the method creates two hash maps, called letter_map and reverse_map.
+To do this, the method creates two hash maps, called `letter_map` and `reverse_map`.
 These hash maps will be used to store information about the characters in each string and how they are related to each other.

-Next, the method looks at each character in s one by one.
-For each character in s, the method looks at the character in t that is in the same position, and checks if there is a way to map the character from s to the character from t such that the resulting strings are the same.
-If there isn't a way to do this, the method returns false because this means that the two input strings are not isomorphic to each other.
+Next, the method looks at each character in `s` one by one.
+For each character in `s`, the method looks at the character in `t` that is in the same position, and checks if there is a way to map the character from `s` to the character from `t` such that the resulting strings are the same.
+If there isn't a way to do this, the method returns `false` because this means that the two input strings are not `isomorphic` to each other.

-If there is a way to map the characters from s to the characters from t such that the resulting strings are the same, the method updates the hash maps with this information.
-After looking at all of the characters in s, the method returns true because this means that the two input strings are isomorphic to each other.
+If there is a way to map the characters from `s` to the characters from `t` such that the resulting strings are the same, the method updates the hash maps with this information.
+After looking at all of the characters in `s`, the method returns `true` because this means that the two input strings are `isomorphic` to each other.

 Here's an example of how this method would work: